i18next/i18next-gitbook/how-to/faq.md

 Use the free [i18n health check](https://translate.i18next.com/health-check): drop in your JSON locale files and it instantly reports missing translations, duplicate source values and interpolation placeholder mismatches.
 Everything runs in your browser, nothing is uploaded.

+### **How do I find the strings that are still hardcoded?**

+Paste your public GitHub repository into the free [i18n readiness check](https://translate.i18next.com/repo-check): it lists the user-facing strings that are not wrapped in `t()` yet (file and line, the same rules as `npx i18next-cli lint`), detects your framework and locale files, and shows untranslated keys per language.
+Everything runs in your browser; only github.com is contacted.
+Private repository?
+Run `npx i18next-cli lint` locally.

 ### **How do i know which plural suffix i have to use?**

 _On the_ [_plural page_](../translation-function/plurals.md) _there is a tool to get them._